JOnyemachi/Task-Squirrel/README.md

 [x] View a list of tasks to be completed for the scavenger hunt
   • Doing this marks the task as completed in both the detail view and task list
-  • Doing this marks the task as completed in both the detail view and task list